-77.4.3.1 Batteries of Neurologic Sensory-Motor Tests
+31.4.3 Batteries of Neurologic Sensory-Motor Tests

-Potvin and associates [Potvin and Tourtellotte, 1975; Potvin et al., 1985], now led by Kondraske et al. [1984, 1988], have developed what is by far the most comprehensive battery of tests available for quantitative evaluation of neurologic function covering a number of sensory, motor, cognitive, and sensory-motor functions or performance resources.
-Similarly, Jones et al. [1989, 1993] have developed a battery of component function tests, most of which have been specifically designed to isolate and quantify the various performance resources involved in their tracking tasks.
-There is, therefore, a close resemblance between the component and tracking tests so as to maximize the validity of comparisons made between them.
+Potvin and colleagues (1975, 1985), now led by Kondraske et al. (1984, 2006), have developed an impressively comprehensive battery of tests for quantitative evaluation of neurologic function, covering a number of sensory, motor, cognitive, and sensory-motor functions and performance resources.
+Similarly, Jones and colleagues (Jones et al., 1993, 2002; Heitger et al., 2007; Innes et al., 2009a) have developed a battery of computerized sensory-motor and cognitive tests (SMCTests^{}) which, in addition to several tracking tasks, includes tests of component performance resources including visuoperception, nontracking visuomotor ability (ballistic movements, static and dynamic steadiness), complex attention, visual search, decision making, impulse control, planning, and divided attention.
+Many of these tests have been specifically designed to isolate and quantify the various performance resources involved in tracking tasks and in driving.
+There is, therefore, a close resemblance between some of the component tests and the tracking tasks, and between several tests and on-road driving, so as to maximize the validity of inter-test comparisons.

-77.4.3.2 Functional Decomposition of Tracking Performance
+31.4.4 Functional Decomposition of Tracking Performance